For all the marble in the lobbies and the elegant offices in the

 merger is bonding - its position on the Levi's pitch is a testament to

 this.
-We are ready to support organic growth or spot an acquisition of
+We are ready to support organic growth or spot an

 And so to the delicate topic of succession.
 For a decade, Omnicom has